V4Fire/Client/src/core/data/README.md

 }
 ```

-Still looks fine and useful, but if we want to create more classes for other data instances we need to create some kind of a superclass for avoiding "copy-paste" of code lines.
-Also, the super class may improve our API with adding some extra functionality, such as support for socket events, middlewares, etc. And this is exactly what "core/data" module does.
+Still looks fine and useful, but if we want to create more classes for other data instances we need to create some kind of a superclass to avoide "copy-pasting" code lines.
+Also, the super class may improve our API with added extra functionality, such as support for socket events, middlewares, etc. And this is exactly what "core/data" module does.

 ## Default interface

 The "core/data" module provides a default interface for any data providers.
-If you class implements it, then you can use it as a data provider with any V4Fire modules.
-This interface is pretty similar with the upper example of a data class, but realizes more common API.
-Let's take a look for it.
+If your class implements this interface, then you can use it as a data provider with any V4Fire modules.
+This interface is pretty similar to the above-mentioned example of a data class, but realizes more common API.
+Let's take a look at it.

 **core/data/interface**